 Donald Trump has promised to take these practices to their logical extremes.
 He aims to criminalize Islam in the U.S. by requiring Muslims to register for anti-terror tracking.
 He plans to block Muslim immigration and the resettlement of desperate Muslim refugees.
 His appointment of hardline Islamophobes like Lt.
 Flynn comes at a time when anti-Muslim violence is spiking and education activists are fighting to purge Islam from public school curricula nationwide.

 It's a platform that a disturbing portion of Americans have embraced.
 Fear is bipartisan, too.
-Even Trump's general election opponent, Democratic nominee Hillary Clinton, overwhelmingly spoke about Muslims during the debates in the context of national security.
+Even Trump's general election opponent, Democratic nominee Hillary Clinton, spoke about Muslims during the debates almost exclusively in the context of national security.

 It's not hard to see where such thinking may lead.
 Registries and bans on the basis of religion do not criminalize people by coincidence, or through cryptic dog-whistle terminology.
 They are explicit and intentional.
 They make Islam a crime.
 History has precedent for where this might lead, though no roadmap is perfect.
 On one hand, there's Arizona's SB1070, which requires police officers to seek out the immigration status of people they arrest or detain if they suspect them of being undocumented.
 At the other extreme, there's the Holocaust.